-Antonie Peppler wrote this article about the meaning of childhood diseases, and it sheds a new perspective on whether they really can be treated.
-For most parents, this issue is a repeating challenge that needs to be avoided even though many realize that those phases of illness are somehow coherent with specific evolutionary processes happening with their children.
+Antonie Peppler wrote this article about the meaning of childhood diseases, which sheds a new perspective on whether they can be treated.
+For most parents, this issue is a repeating challenge that needs to be avoided, even though many realize that those phases of illness are somehow coherent with specific evolutionary processes happening with their children.
 In this article, we like to portray the interconnection between symptoms and personal development in young individuals.
-Antonie Peppler is the inventor of Creative Homeopathy, and this is her take on childhood diseases and their meaning translated from a German article.
+Antonie Peppler is the inventor of Creative Homeopathy, and this is her take on childhood diseases and their meaning, translated from a German article.

 Can childhood diseases really be treated?

-The fundamental question of “diseases” is whether an illness is a purely accidental occurrence.
+The fundamental question of “diseases” is whether an illness is accidental.
 Conventional medicine assumes that a person becomes ill if he has become too weak or if his immune system can no longer sufficiently defend itself against bacteria and viruses that surround him.
 This understanding is based on the materialistic paradigm in Cartesian science that is reluctant to see a profound interconnectedness between body, mind, and soul.

 The attitude of orthodox medicine

 Childhood diseases are somewhat exempt from this because it is common for most children to have those challenges.
 Some children get them, and some do not.
 Further thoughts are hardly wasted on it.
 One also tries to avoid childhood diseases by vaccination.
 To see illness as a malfunction, as a mechanical defect of a machine caused by wear and tear, faulty operating conditions, or lack of maintenance, is essentially the way of thinking of orthodox medicine.